Dog Breeding volunteer

-Could you look after an amazing Canine Partners Brood Bitch?
+Could you look after an amazing Canine Partners Brood?

 What support will I receive?

-- You will get a well-socialised dog to live with you as a part of your family, you will also get all of the education, support and guidance needed to build on her basic puppy training
+- You will get a well-socialised dog to live with you as part of your family, with all the support, guidance and advice you need to continue her training.

 - Be aged 18 or over